Adi3g/Adi3g/README.md

 ## 📚 Projects

+#### NOX-CLI
-**Nox** is a versatile Python CLI tool designed to automate common tasks for developers and system administrators.
+ [**Nox**](https://github.com/Adi3g/nox-cli) is a versatile Python CLI tool designed to automate common tasks for developers and system administrators.
 It features network utilities, encryption/decryption, JWT management, and more, making it a powerful addition to any developer's toolkit.

 ## 🤝 Collaboration and Contributions
 I am always open to collaborating on projects that aim to innovate and improve financial systems.
 If you're interested in partnering or have a project in mind, feel free to reach out!